mccahill/synthetic-data/README.md

-Synthetic data is used to allow regression modeling of datasets while preserving privacy - we restrict the sorts of regression models that are allowed using parameters set based on differential provacy concerns.
+Synthetic data is used to allow regression modeling of datasets while preserving privacy - we restrict the sorts of regression models that are allowed using parameters set based on differential privacy concerns.
 To do this, we use Shiny to construct a user interface where the regression model is built by selecting terms and operations from menus.